anvilproject/anvil-portal/content/learn/data-submitters/data-approval-process.md

 ---
-title: "AnVIL Data Approval Checklist"
+title: "Obtaining Data Approval"
 author: "AnVIL"
 description: "An overview of the approval process for submitting data to AnVIL."
 ---

-# Data Approval Checklist
+# Step 1 - Obtain Data Approval

-> Make any changes to the [AnVIL Data Submitters - Approval Checklist - Markdown](https://docs.google.com/document/d/1_sB6Dfazkw54UqRR9Ac_A_XO-yrCcmWbwb-c1Y_MUoc/edit) Google doc.

 To deposit data into AnVIL, data submitters must first get approval from:
 - National Human Genome Research Institute (NHGRI)